The Accounting Equation | Bookkeeping Basics

 The accounting equation can help you see the relationship between your assets, liabilities, and owners’ equity.
 It ensures that the balance sheet is balanced and helps you detect possible errors in your recordkeeping.
 However, it doesn’t provide enough data to determine how well your business is performing.
 Rather, it provides the foundation to balance your accounts and create financial statements to understand the financial position of your business.

 Do you need help recording your transactions and keeping your accounts balanced?
-Our team of experienced bookkeepers are currently taking on new clients.
+Our team of experienced bookkeepers is currently taking on new clients.
 Contact us here or give us a call at (360) 671-0244 to see how we can best fit your needs.